abhishekg29/Add-Comment-on-Highlighted-Text-by-react/README.md

 ~Click on any comment: It should take us to the linked text

 STACK

-React, Javascript, CSS, DTO RUN THE SOURCE LOCALLY
+React, Javascript, CSS, DOM

+TO RUN THE SOURCE LOCALLY

 Install Dependencies: run yarn or npm install